Allar/ue5-style-guide/README.md

 <a name="bp-graphs-cast-error-handling"></a>
 #### 3.4.5 Graphs Should Handle Casting Errors Where Appropriate ![#](https://img.shields.io/badge/lint-unsupported-red.svg)

 If a function or event assumes that a cast always succeeds, it should appropriately report a failure in logic if the cast fails.
 This lets others know why something that is 'supposed to work' doesn't.
-A function should also attempt a graceful recover after a failed cast if its known that the reference being casted could ever fail to be casted.
+A function should also attempt a graceful recover after a failed cast if it's known that the reference being casted could ever fail to be casted.

 This does not mean every cast node should have its failure handled.
 In many cases, especially events regarding things like collisions, it is expected that execution flow terminates on a failed cast quietly.